SachinCoder1/Learn-blockchain/README.md

      • Centralized apps :-

        1. These types of apps can go down.
        2. We can't trust them because we don't know how they use our data.

      • Decentralized apps :-

        1. These types of apps are never down because it is available everywhere.
        2. We can trust DAPPs because most of applications are open source.

 ## Basics of Solidity

  ###### 1. How do we write smart contracts?
      We write smart contract on top of ethereum with the help of solidity language.

  ###### 2. What is solidity and tell some benefits of solidity?
      • Solidity is a object oriented programming language used for writing smart contracts.
      • It is case sensitive.
      • It is an high level statically typed programming language.

  ###### 3. How solidity language compiles the program?
      • It uses solc which is solidity compiler to compile a program.
-     • when compiling solc splits the file into 2 parts
+     • when compiling, solc splits the file into 2 parts ABI(application binary interface) and byte code (stored in blockchain).

-     • It is an high level statically typed programming language.
+###### 4. What is ABI?
+    Application binary interface act as a bridge between application and smart contract.

+    In easy language, ABI is used to communicate between frontend and smart contract.

+ ###### 6. Difference between Main network and Test network.
+     DAPP is a decentralized application which runs on decentralized network.

+     • Test network :-

+       1. Used to test the blockchain application (DAPPs)
+       2. It has fake currency which we can use to test our network.
+       3. It is very similar to main network.
+       4. For example: Ropsten and Rinkeby is a test network.
+       5. Network ID of testnet is 3,4 or 42.

+     • Main Network :-

+       1. Used for actual transactions in blockchain application (DAPPs)
+       2. We can trust DAPPs because most of applications are open source.
+       3. For example: Ethereum mainnet.
+       4. Network ID of testnet is 1.